In The Bone Witch, Tea mastered resurrection―now she’s after revenge…

 War is brewing among the kingdoms, and when dark magic is at play, no one is safe.

-I’m enjoying this series but somewhere there’s a slight disconnect which keeps me from absolutely gushing about it like some other books.
-It’s probably a me thing because there are certainly a lot of things to love about this story.
+I’m enjoying this series but there’s something about it which keeps me from absolutely gushing about it like some other books–it’s probably a me thing because there are certainly a lot of things to love about this story!
+It may be that I should read it in print, sometimes there’s a disconnect with audio for me and yet I continue on with the audio anyway because of time constraints.

 Let’s start off with the structure.
 We’re still working within the frame story just as in the book one.
 However, in this book the frame starts becoming a larger part of the overall story.
 It’s not *just* Tea narrating her past to the bard, but there’s a lot of activity going on as well.
 We get to see some familiar characters pop up in present day, not just the story within the story.
 I’m still wondering how things got to where they are (not all is revealed in this one) but we’re working up to that and at least some questions get answered.
 I like this frame story technique, It’s not something that you come across a lot in story like this one.
 I like that it keeps the reader guessing even though we know some of the outcomes upfront.